goncaloperes/Project-AJAX-AddressBook/README.md

 ## Built with

-- [jQuery - AJAX](http://www.w3schools.com/jquery/jquery_ref_ajax.asp) - jQuery simplifies HTML document traversing, event handling, animating, and Ajax interactions for rapid web development.
+- [jQuery - AJAX](http://api.jquery.com/jquery.ajax/) - Ajax (Asynchronous Javascript and XML) is a subset of javascript.
+Ajax is way for the client-side browser to communicate with the server without having to perform a page refresh. jQuery is a javascript library that standardizes the javascript differences cross-browser.
 - [Foundation](https://foundation.zurb.com) - Responsive front-end framework.

 ---